SPD-RCR/hw-04-web-api-code-quiz/pseudo-code.md

 - "Go Back" button return user to Welcome screen to start another quiz -- Does Not clear high score from Local Storage
 - "Clear High Score" button clears the scores on screen and from Local Storage and display message "Please take a quiz to set the High Score!"

+  - Local Storage: Store all players and their scores from quizes until a user clicks Clear High Scores button

   - NOTE: High Scores screen - Does NOT display "View High Scores" button or Timer along top corners of screen

 Thoughts: